Amazon's healthcare business has landed Hilton as a key customer

 The world's biggest online retailer has looked to sign up employers to Amazon Care, its on-demand health offering that lets users message or video-chat clinicians and receive home visits in some cities.
 Amazon piloted the service for its employees around Seattle in 2019, and this summer it started marketing Care nationwide to other companies.

-Just as Amazon built data centers to satisfy its e-commerce needs and later sold access to this infrastructure in what became its cloud-computing business, so is Amazon looking to profit from a healthcare service it built first for its workers' benefit.
+Just as Amazon built data centers to satisfy its e-commerce needs and later sold access to this infrastructure in what became its cloud-computing business, so is Amazon looking to market a healthcare service it built first for its workers' benefit.

-Kristen Helton, director of Amazon Care, said working with Hilton's vast and diverse workforce of corporate and hotel-chain employees represented a milestone.

-"That's not an easy population to serve," she said in an interview ahead of Reuters' Total Health conference Monday.
+Speaking at Reuters' Total Health conference on Monday, Kristen Helton, director of Amazon Care, called the Hilton deal "a great step forward for the business to show we can provide care nationwide to their team members."

 Hilton employed about 141,000 people globally as of Dec.
 31, 2020.
 All its U.S. staff enrolled in a corporate health plan will have Amazon Care as a benefit next year.